 One of the hardest parts of deployment is feeling connected to loved ones, whether you’re the service member overseas or the one holding down the home front.
-The poor phone or Internet service, the time difference, the mismatched schedules can make communicating difficult and unfulfilling.
+The poor phone or Internet service, the time difference and the mismatched schedules can make communicating difficult and unfulfilling.
 Without regular and meaningful conversation, it’s easy to feel disconnected from your loved one.
-But there are ways to say “I love you”, to feel connected, even when phone calls seem impossible.
+But there are ways to say “I love you”, to feel connected, even when it may seem impossible.

 But care packages don’t have to be the only way you say “I love you” during deployment!
 There are so many ways that both individuals can remind the other that they’re loved and cared for.

 How to Say “I Love You” during Deployment

 Don’t forget that people like to be loved (and like to love) in different ways.
 Your loved one’s love language is important to know and you may want to adjust the way you express love during deployment accordingly.
 If you haven’t done so already, I highly recommend both people read The 5 Love Languages: Military Edition prior to deployment to better understand how to love their partner appropriately during separation.
 This can also work for non-romantic relationships!
 Once you’ve done that, be sure to check out my care package ideas based on love languages.

 I’ve talked before about how fun sending an electronic care package could be and one of the main reasons is because you can send fun videos!
 Think of these videos as the one-sided version of a Skype date: you can share about life at home, fun things that have happened or even compile a bunch of mini videos together.

 This is a great way to express yourself if writing isn’t your best talent, but you want to send something a bit more thought out than a impromptu phone call.

 The best part about this way to say “I love you”?
 A deployed service member can return the love and send videos back home!
 Imagine what a great surprise it would be to show a video from dad to a little one or get a random video message of love in your inbox.